-J. Prince recently released his memoir, The Art & Science of Respect.
-In the book, J. Prince shares his story of how he became one of the most successful moguls in hip-hop history despite growing up poor in Houston.
+J Prince recently released his memoir, The Art & Science of Respect.
+In the book, Prince shares his story of how he became one of the most successful moguls in hip-hop history despite growing up poor in Houston.

-J. Prince recently sat down with rolling out to share his thoughts on J. Prince on Drake, Pusha T and the art of making your first million dollars.
+Prince recently sat down with rolling out to share his thoughts on Drake, Pusha T and the art of making your first million dollars.

 On ending the Drake and Pusha T beef: